byrd-laif/soilMakers/readme.md

 **Tools For Understanding.**
 *An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific **Actionable Know-how** that can be transferred to someone.
 Cultivating a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*

 The *seeds of opportunity;* an awareness, taking the moment and transforming it into a better situation, something new and beautiful.
-Learning to live in the light of Nature.
+Taking the steps, teaching what one needs to learn.

 Being responsible stewards of *Mother Earth* means taking to heart the current *planetary healing crisis*.